Homeostasis is the maintenance of a ____ ____ environment.

 What is a secondary lysosome?

 Chapter 1!
-If the plasma membrane loses selective permeability, the cell would most immediately lose this ability.
+If the plasma membrane loses selective permeability, the cell would lose its ability to maintain this bodily process.

 What is maintaining homeostasis?